venysssssssssss/AwsOverview/README.md

 #### 4.5.2.
 Compute Optimized

+- **AWS Compute Optimizer recommends optimal AWS resources for your workloads to reduce costs and improve performance by using machine learning to analyze historical utilization metrics.**
 - Great for compute-intensive tasks that require high performance processors:
   - Batch processing workloads.
   - Media transcoding.